oliverkolbet/3/README.md

 ## Installation:

-in whatever terminal you use, type ``./install.sh``
+in whatever terminal you use, type ``./install.sh`` in this folder.

-Q will automatically start.
+Q will automatically start and install